roboconf/roboconf.github.io/en/user-guide-0.6/specifying-automatic-reactions.md

 It is optional.
 It means you can write `sleep period is 50s` or `sleep period is 50`.

 When not specified, there is no delay between execution.
-Also, notice that a given combination of events only trigger a rule one.
-Then, only a new event can trigger this rule.
+Also, notice that a given combination of events only trigger a rule once.
+Then, only a new event can trigger this same rule.

 ## Attribute: time window is